-Queue Shaper Allows the queue to use excess bandwidth Excess Allows the queue to use excess ballowidth Port Shaper Enable Check to enable port shaper for individual switch ports Configures the rate of each port shaper.
-The default value is 500 Port Shaper Rate This value is restricted to 100 to 1000000 when the Unit is kbps . and it is restricted to 1 to 3300 when the Unit is Mbps .
-Port Shanar Unit Configures the unit of measurement for each port shaper rate as Port Shaper Unit kbps or Mbps.
+Queue Shaper Excess · Port Shaper Enable Check to enable port shaper for individual switch ports Configures the rate of each port shaper.
+The default value is 500 Port Shaper Rate This value is restricted to 100 to 1000000 when the Unit is kbps , and it is restricted to 1 to 3300 when the Unit is Mbps .
+Port Shanor Unit Configures the unit of measurement for each port shaper rate as Port Shaper Unit kbps or Mbps.
 The default value is kbps.